-- 1. Disciplinary Options
+1. Disciplinary Options

 - a.
-Four ten day suspension

-- b.
-Alternative Program

-- c.
-Further violations will result in utilizing progressive discipline
+Four ten day suspension - b.
+Alternative Program - c.
+Further violations will result in utilizing progressive discipline - d.

-- d.
 Referral to civil authorities or police for action

-- 2. Offenses
+2. Offenses

 - a.
 Continuation of unmodified misbehavior from Level II

 - b.
 Alcohol and Drugs Possession/use/transfer of over the counter medications (OTC)

 - c.
 Inhaling/huffing

 - d.
 Setting off false alarms

 - e.
 Tampering with fire extinguisher

 - f.
 Maliciously destroying or defacing school property or buses or private property going to or from school.

 - g.
 Fireworks/stink bombs/smoke bombs (possession or use of)

 - h.
 Extortion

 - i.
 Stealing

 - j.
 Insubordination

 - k.
 Inciting a riot

 - 1. Publications: abusive or indecent

 - m.
 Hazing

-- m.
+- n.
 Assault on another student

-- n.
+- o.
 Indecent Acts

-- o.
+- p.
 Sexual Acts

-- p.
+- q.
 Sexual Harassment

-- q.
+- r.
 Illegal use of the network; intentional deletion/manipulation or damage to files or data belonging to others; copyright violations or theft of services and/or identity will be reported to the appropriate legal authorities for possible prosecution.